- > Which Macs can run Windows?

 - Mac Pro introduced in 2013 or later

 Your Mac will also need to have at least 64GB of disk space free if you are to install Windows in a Boot Camp partition.
 However, because Windows requires 128GB Apple suggests that you create a 128GB partition.

 Boot Camp vs virtualisation

-There are two main options if you need to install Windows on your Mac, and the option you choose will generally depend on the type of software you need to run.
+There are two main methods if you need to install Windows on your Mac, and the option you choose will generally depend on the type of software you need to run.

-The first option, provided by Apple itself with the Boot Camp Assistant that is installed on every Mac, is called 'dual-booting', as it gives you the ability to start up (or 'boot') your Mac using either Windows or macOS.
+The first, provided by Apple itself with the Boot Camp Assistant that is installed on every Mac, is called 'dual-booting', as it gives you the ability to start up (or 'boot') your Mac using either Windows or macOS.